 The Student Group Information Form is how the SSMU determines if your group is active.
 All SSMU Clubs, Services, and Independent Student Groups must fill out the form every year at the beginning of the fall semester, or when any change occurs in their executive structure or contact information.
 If the form is not submitted, access to SSMU services will be suspended until it is completed.It is important to note that details in the Executive Contact Information section must match your Club’s constitution.
 For example, you cannot have executive members in positions that are not outlined in your constitution; the SSMU would not recognize those positions or those executive members.

 The form is also used to update your Club’s information in the Club Listing, so make sure to complete the form all the way to the very end!

-Two executives from each Club must attend a number of SSMU-run workshops every year in order to maintain their Club status.
+Two executives from each Club must attend a number of SSMU-run workshops every semester in order to maintain their Club status.
 For the Gendered and Sexual Violence Worshop, 5 or 50% of executives must attend.
 These workshops provide information about requirements, finances, resources, contacts, accessibility, and other matters related to the operation of Clubs.
 Clubs will receive information about workshop dates via the Clubs Listserv sent to their ssmu.ca email addresses.
 The workshops are:

 For more details on the auditing process, please head to the Finance and Funding section.

 Your constitution must be in line with the Club Constitution templates (Executive Structure Template or Collective Structure Template) and all constitutions must reference and defer to the SSMU Constitution and Internal Regulations.
 Your Club executive positions must all be recognized in your Club Constitution.
 Any constitution or action of the Club that violates the SSMU Constitution and Internal Regulations, McGill policies, or legal statute will result in sanctions and/or status revocation.